 How to write without a negative tone?

-How to write scholarship rejection letter while avoiding any negative feelings may be a challenge.
+How to write a scholarship rejection letter while avoiding any negative feelings may be a challenge.
 On the other hand, to remember what it feels like to be rejected at some point in life is what we should be reminded of while writing it.
 Only remember, “No one likes to be rejected.”
 In fact, emotions run high while being rejected.
-And only to open up a letter with your name on it, the school you want to go to (since you were in middle school) and reading it may come as a shock.
-These types of letters are not popular to anyone. student been has expecting an admittance or approval scholarship letter.
+And only to open up a letter with your name on it, the school you want to go to (since you were in middle school), and reading it may come as a shock.
+These types of letters are not popular with anyone. student been has expected an admittance or approval scholarship letter.

 Scholarship rejection letter examples